Eliot-Roxbergh/notes_pinephone/README.md

 **Does it work as a smartphone**

 (Desktop) Apps often work OK but of course it is a bit cumbersome compared to a smartphone, most apps are not made for a phone.
+And some apps might work well in portrait mode but does not in landscape mode (screen orientation).
 It might be possible to run Android apps (but probably too bothersome and slow!) via software such as Waydroid or Anbox.

 It is slow!
 Let's say performance similar to Samsung S3, with the downside that apps are not optimized for it.
-Still it works for most regular browsing, chat apps, etc. Video streaming is VERY SLOW however, fullscreen 360p Youtube videos in Firefox is lagging but playable (I'm not sure if this can be improved with HW acceleration or something).
-The successor, Pinephone Pro, has much better performance, which might be a good upgrade once it has matured.
+Still it works for most regular browsing, chat apps, etc. Video streaming is VERY SLOW however, fullscreen 360p Youtube videos in Firefox playable (HW acceleration is not supported in browser yet, so it is not very effective), local files play fine in full 720p.
+The successor, Pinephone Pro, has much better performance, which _might_ be a good upgrade once it has matured.

 Camera is badish and cannot take videos (?).
 Still it works as a camera.

 Battery time is bad (1-2h of heavy use, 4-5h moderate use or listening to music), but is quite good in suspend mode: in which it turns off data and only wakes on calls or sms/mms.
-So battery time is quite good if you utilize suspend and use it as a phone, but during suspend you won't get any other notifications, nor able play music etc.
+So battery time is quite good if you utilize suspend and use it as a phone, but during suspend you won't get any notifications from other apps like you would from a smartphone.
+Note, regular apps like timer and alarm won't work either in suspend: need to get special apps that wakes the phone from suspend with a timer (e.g. Birdie alarm app described later)!

 -----

 **Does it work as a computer**

-Probably (TODO).
-It should work to directly attach (USB-C hub) keyboard, mouse, and even HDMI screen, to utilize the phone as a desktop computer as well.
-Might be sufficient for lite work, browsing, reading, and coding.
+It is possible to directly attach (via USB-C hub) keyboard, mouse, and HDMI screen (etc.), to utilize the phone as a desktop computer as well.
+The graphics were extremely slow in 1440p, perhaps a lighter desktop environment is required or HW acceleration.
+Can of course do simple things such as writing in a text editor.

+I had some issues that after unplugging USB-C it would not redetect later, and required restart.
+(Have not debugged further)

 -----